cyverse/irods-adm/coding-standards-bash.md

 __TODO review the following in a browser__

-Use a bash array as an array, list, or map of integers or strings, but do not use them as more complex data structures.
-Instead, consider using another scripting language such as awk or python.
+Use a bash array as an array or list of integers or strings, and use an associative array as map of integers or strings, but do not use either of them to mimic more complex data structures.
+Instead consider using another scripting language such as awk or python.

 ### Iterating over Command Output

-Use `readarray` plus a `for` loop instead of a `while` to iterate over the output of a command.
-This makes the flow of the script text reflect the flow of the execution, improving understandability.
+Use `readarray` plus a `for` loop instead of an `until` or `while` loop to iterate over the output of a command.
+This makes the flow of a script's text reflect the flow of its execution, improving its understandability.

-In this example, the flow of the source code shows an iteration.
-Only when the reader scans to the bottom does they learn the iteration is over the output of `get_resources`.
-For all but the smallest while loops this is disruptive to the reader.
+In this example, the flow of the text shows an iteration.
+When the reader scans to the bottom does they learn the iteration is over the output of `get_resources`.
+For all but the smallest `until` and `while` loops this is disruptive to the reader.

 ```bash
 while read -r resc; do